 Comorbid PTSD: Comorbid PTSD is when an individual has more than one mental health concern and/or a substance use disorder in addition to PTSD.
 This type of PTSD is extremely common.
 As previously mentioned, many people suffer from more than one psychiatric disorder at a time.
 If an individual is diagnosed with comorbid PTSD, it’s best to treat both mental health conditions at the same time.
 More often than not, the same treatments used for uncomplicated PTSD are used for those experiencing comorbid PTSD.

 Post-traumatic Stress Disorder Treatment Options

 When you have PTSD, it can feel like you’ll never get your life back to the way it was before, but know that your PTSD symptoms can be treated.
-Short- and long term psychotherapy and medications can help an individual overcome PTSD.
+Short- and long term psychotherapy and PTSD medications can help an individual overcome the symptoms of PTSD.
 But, it’s also important to remember that everyone is different.
 A treatment that works for one person may not work for another.
 You may need to try different treatments to find what works best for you.
 Regardless of what treatment options you chose, it is important to seek treatment from a mental health professional who is experienced with PTSD.